Deadly earthquake rattles Albania

-TIRANA, Albania — A strong earthquake shook Albania early Tuesday, killing at least four people, injuring 150 and collapsing buildings.
+TIRANA, Albania — A strong earthquake shook Albania early Tuesday, killing at least six people, injuring 300 and collapsing buildings.

-The U.S. Geological Survey said the magnitude 6.4 quake was centered 19 miles northwest of the capital, Tirana.
-It had at a depth of 12 miles
+The U.S. Geological Survey said the magnitude-6.4 quake, which struck just before 4 a.m., had an epicenter 19 miles northwest of the capital, Tirana, at a depth of 12 miles.
+Scores of aftershocks included three with preliminary magnitudes of between 5.1 and 5.4.

+The quake collapsed at least three apartment buildings while people slept, and rescue crews were working to free people believed trapped in the rubble.
+There was no indication as to how many people might still be buried in the rubble.

+Albanian President Ilir Meta said the situation in the town of Thumane, closest to the epicenter, was “very dramatic.”

+"All efforts are being made to take the people out of the ruins,” he said, and called on the Cabinet to request international assistance.

+Prime Minister Edi Rama said neighboring Kosovo was sending an emergency team to help with rescue efforts.

-The Defense Ministry said a man and a woman were killed when a building collapsed in Thumane, 22 miles north of Tirana.
-It said another person died after jumping from his home to escape shaking from the quake in Kurbin, 30 miles north of the capital.
+The bodies of three people were removed from a collapsed building in the coastal city of Durres, 20 miles west of the capital Tirana, the Defense Ministry said.
+Another two people were found dead and removed from the rubble of a building in Thumane, while one person died after jumping from his home to escape shaking from the quake in Kurbin, 30 miles north of the capital.

-Another person was killed when a building collapsed in Durres, 20 miles west of Tirana, emergency officials said.
-Rescuers were working to take out other people from the building.
+Health Minister Ogerta Manastirliu said some 300 injured people were treated in Durres, Tirana and Thumane.

+All government agencies are on alert and "intensively working to save lives at the fatal spots in Durres and Thumane," Rama said.

 The quake was felt along the Albanian coast.